isabella232/experience-manager-headless-adaptive-forms.en/help/create-and-publish-a-headless-form.md

 # Getting Started {#introduction}

-<span class="preview"> This word is a **WORK IN PROGRESS** article.</span>

-Starting with Headless Adaptive Forms is quite easy and quick.
+Starting with Headless adaptive forms is quite easy and quick.
 Clone the ready-made React project, install the dependencies, and run the project.
-You have a Headless Adaptive Form integrated in a React App up and running.
-You can use the sample react project to build and test Headless Adaptive Forms before deploying it in a production environment.
+You have a Headless adaptive form integrated in a React App up and running.
+You can use the sample react project to build and test Headless adaptive forms before deploying it in a production environment.
 Let's start:

 ## Before you start {#pre-requisites}